lilli-mcnally/quiz-whizz/README.md

 ![Rules button](/assets/images/readme/features/feature-rules.webp "Rules button")
 ![Rules button hover](/assets/images/readme/features/feature-rules-hover.webp "Rules button hover")

-This creates the effect of the pencils or question marks appearing and disappearing when the user hover over or off.

 #### Footer

 The footer has the four social media links.
 It also features a "Contact the developer" email address.